North Waghi District

 North Waghi District is a district of the Jiwaka Province of Papua New Guinea.
 Its capital is Banz.
 The population of the district was 78,499 at the 2011 census.
 Before May 2012, it was part of the Western Highlands Province.

+Government

+The North Waghi District is represented in the National Parliament by Davide Mongelli, who was elected in the 2022 general election.